0xSh4dy/ctf_writeups/week3_chall2/README.md

 Now, we have created a Sigreturn frame.
 This would be used to set everything in order to call execve("/bin/sh\0",0,0).
 Refer to https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/ for more details on the Linux syscall table.

-Now, make a sys_rt_sigreturn syscall which would be used to execute the Sigreturn Frame created by us. popping 0xf into the rax register followed by a syscall and our sigreturn frame would spawn a shell
+Now, make a sys_rt_sigreturn syscall which would be used to execute the Sigreturn Frame created by us.
+To make that syscall, the value in the rax register must be 15 (or 0xf).
+So, use pop rax;ret gadget to do that.   popping 0xf into the rax register followed by a syscall and our sigreturn frame would spawn a shell
 ```
 payload += flat(pop_rax_ret,0xf,syscall,frame)
 p.sendline(payload)